dkorni/dkorni/README.md

 + Wirex - _dotnet backend developer_ - Jul 2021 - Dec 2022

 Currently working on own 🐕 pet MMO game project "Freedom" based on Unity and filming blogon youtube channel about that.

+🔍 Here you can find some of my game examples and other projects